jrnold/r4ds-exercise-solutions/docs/model-basics.md

 **NOTE** It's not entirely clear what is meant by "visualize the results".

-The data are generated from a low-degrees of freedmo t-distribution, so there will be outliers.r4ds Linear regression is
+The data are generated from a low-degrees of freedom t-distribution, so there will be outliers.

 2. One way to make linear models more robust is to use a different distance measure.
 For example, instead of root-mean-squared distance, you could use mean-absolute distance: